Switching broadband provider

-At the moment there are three different types of process for switching broadband - ‘losing provider led’, ‘gaining provider led’ and ‘cease and re-provide’.
+There are two different types of process for switching broadband - 'gaining provider led' and 'cease and re-provide'.

-The length of time taken to switch your provider will depend on the services you have and the providers and services you want to switch to.
+The length of time it will take will depend on the services you have.

 Regardless of the process you follow, you have a 14 calendar day period from the date you enter a new contract with a new provider in which you have a right to cancel your request to switch without being charged.

-Below we set out the details for each of the three processes.
+Below we set out the details for each of the processes.